Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

 1. Enter a short description of the store in the *Short description* field.

 2. Click the *TSS connection* drop-down list and select the required TSS connection.
-For detailed information on TSS connections, see [Create connection to TSS Provider](./10_TSSProviderConnection.md).

 2. Click the [ADD] button in the *Store manager* box.
     The *Store managers* window is displayed.